CaraJ7/MMSearch/README.md

 ## 💪 Evaluation by yourself

 Here, **we support evaluation of any custom LMMs with only very little effort**.
 To evaluate your LMM, you only need to provide an `infer` function, which takes the image files and text instructions as input and outputs the model response.
-Then you are free to go!

 ### Environment
-The environment is mainly for interacting with the search engine and crawl the website:
+The environment is mainly for interacting with the search engine and crawling the website:

 ```bash
 pip install requirements.txt